Contact Igloo

 people at the event recording the set up with maps on the screen

-It was also great to see Igloo colleagues who couldn’t make it to Barcelona pop up on the canvas from time-to-time to demonstrate how our video-conferencing capabilities open up immersive collaboration to hybrid working.
+It was also great to see Igloo colleagues who couldn’t make it to Barcelona pop up on the canvas from time to time to demonstrate how our video-conferencing capabilities open up immersive collaboration to hybrid working.

 After four days on its feet, Igloo Core Engine was still standing strong, which was more than could be said for the rest of us.